JohnSundell/Publish/Documentation/HowTo/adding-sections-and-pages.md

 }
 ```

-To create a page for the URL http://website.com/articles/ you must create the folder `/Content/articles`.
+To create a page for the URL http://website.com/articles/ you must now create the folder `/Content/articles`.
 In this folder you should add an index.md file with the content you wish.
 This file will then serve as your sections "front-page".

 The file `/Content/articles/index.md` could look like so: